Real-life cases, data encryption, and testimonials using RFID and NFC technology

 - 90% reduction in inventory time.

-- Preparation for future DPP integrations and ESPR compliance.
+- Preparation for future integrations with DPP and compliance with ESPR.

-2. Siemens Healthineers – Medical devices with NFC tags
+2. Siemens Healthineers – Medical equipment with NFC tags

 Technology: NFC QR